 The cephalosporin segment is expected to account for the largest market size during the forecast period.
 Carbapenems are expected to witness the highest CAGR of around 5.9% during the forecast period.

 The rising threat of drug resistance and a weak pipeline of new molecules are leading to the development of combinational formulations.
-For instance, in countries, like India, the emergence of multi-drug-resistant tuberculosis (TB) is a major factor driving the R&D expenditures.
+For instance, in countries like India, the emergence of multi-drug-resistant tuberculosis (TB) is a major factor driving R&D expenditures.
 Methicillin-resistant Staphylococcus aureus (MRSA) is another bacterium responsible for several infections in humans that are difficult to treat.
-The MRSA infection is difficult to treat with standard antibiotics, such as penicillins (methicillin, dicloxacillin, nafcillin, and oxacillin), and the cephalosporins.
-In 2014, the US Food and Drug Administration (FDA) approved four new antibiotics for the treatment of infections caused by gram-positive bacteria, including MRSA.
+The MRSA infection is difficult to treat with standard antibiotics, such as penicillin (methicillin, dicloxacillin, nafcillin, and oxacillin) and cephalosporins.

 To understand key trends, Download Sample Report